 Major metro $450–$800

-Overtime per hour $50–$150
+Overtime (per hour) $50–$150

-Rental vs QR guest gallery
+Rental vs a QR guest gallery

 Booth rental Grad Moments QR gallery

-Price $300–$600 $49 once
+Price $300–$600+ $49 once

-Coverage One spot Entire venue
+Coverage One spot The entire venue

-Guest phone photos No Yes
+Guest phone photos No Yes, from everyone

-Setup Vendor Print QR (2 min)
+Setup Vendor handles it Print a QR code (2 minutes)

-When rental still makes sense
+When a rental still makes sense

 Pillar: DIY Photo Booth for Graduation Party